jrief/django-formset/README.md

   [Bulma](https://bulma.io/documentation/form/general/),
   [Foundation](https://get.foundation/sites/docs/forms.html),
   [Tailwind](https://tailwindcss.com/) [^1] and [UIKit](https://getuikit.com/docs/form).
-* Support for all widgets Django offers, this also includes Radios and multiple checkboxes with options.
+* Support for all standard widgets Django currently offers.
+This also includes radio buttons and multiple checkboxes with options.
 * File uploads are handled asynchrounosly.
-This means that the user drags a file to the form, which is uploaded immediatly to a temporary folder, returning a unique handle together with a thumbnail of the uploaded file.
-This handle then is used to access that file and proceed as usual.
+This means that the user opens the file dialog or drags a file to the form.
+This file then is uploaded immediatly to a temporary folder, returning a unique handle together with a thumbnail of it.
+On form submission, this handle then is used to access that file and proceed as usual.
 * Select boxes with too many entries, can be filtered by the server using a search query.
 No extra endpoint is required for this feature.
-* Radios and Multiple Checkboxes with only a few fields can be rendered inlined rather than beneath each other.
+* Radio buttons and multiple checkboxes with only a few fields can be rendered inlined rather than beneath each other.
 * The Submit buttons can be configured as a chain of actions.
-It for instance is possible to change the CSS depending on success or failure, add delays and specify the further proceeding, for instance the success page.
+It for instance is possible to change the CSS depending on success or failure, add delays and specify the further proceedings.
+This for instance allows to specify the success page in HTML rather than in the Django View.
-* A Formset can group multiple Forms into a Form-Collection.
+* A Formset can group multiple Forms into a collection.
 On submission, this collection then is sent to the server as a group a separate entities.
 After all Forms have been validated, the submitted data is provided as a nested Python dictionary.
-* Such a Form-Collection can be declared to have many entities.
+* Such a Form-Collection can be declared to have many Form entities of the same kind.
 This allows to create siblings of Forms, similar the Django's Admin Inline Forms.
 However, each of these siblings can contain other Form-Collections, which themselves can also be declared as siblings.
-It is possible to change the number of siblings using one "Add" and multiple "Remove" buttons.
+Those list of siblings can be extended or reduced using one "Add" and multiple "Remove" buttons.
 * The client part, has no dependencies to any JavaScript-framework.
-It is written completely in pure TypeScript and cleanely compiles to a single, portable JS-file.
+It is written in pure TypeScript and compiles to a single, portable JS-file.

-[^1]: Tailwind is special here, it doesn't include purpose-built form control classes out of the
+[^1]: Tailwind is special here, since it doesn't include purpose-built form control classes out of
-      box.
+      the box.
 Instead **django-formset** adds an opinionated set of CSS classes suitable for Tailwind.

 ## Documentation